Inside: How do you know if your child’s inclusion classroom is truly an inclusive environment? Let’s break it down so you know what to look for.

 Cathy Giardina is an adjunct associate with Stetson & Associates, Inc., an educational consulting firm focused on educational excellence.
 She has over 40 years of experience as an educator, working in both public and private education.

-Inclusive Schools Week is the first week of December.
+Inclusive Schools Week is the first week of December, and March and April are Disability Awareness Months and full of Disability Awareness Activities.
 What better time to educate yourself and your team on inclusion, and make it happen for your child.